HawDevelopment/Ro-Lib/docs/Api.md

 `Factory.base(base: {[string]: any})`

 Sets the current base.
 A base is just the base class of any class created.
-You can also use `Factory.Argument` for setting arguments given.
+You can also use `Factory.Argument` for linking arguments to the base.

 ``` lua
 local lib = require(path.to.lib)